 Let’s go through the important points that current and prospective international students should know about studying in the U.S. as universities take unprecedented measures to fight the spread of the coronavirus.

 Since March 2020, universities have had no option but to offer online classes or offer deferment to future semesters.
 Some colleges and universities in the U.S. have even suspended study abroad programs and asked students to remain at home following their Spring break.
 The travel restrictions have added to the woes, with many students unable to come back to the U.S. for their next semester.

 Many universities have closed their college facilities and housing to slow the spread of the pandemic and help “flatten the curve.”
 Some campuses are asking students to vacate premises and causing more distress, particularly to international students who are worried about their visa and immigration status, housing, and travel plans.
 Due to the travel restrictions, these students don’t have an option to go back to their home country.

 But the universities have not left the students high and dry.
 The university authorities are taking active steps to stay in contact with students, especially international, and have set up dedicated pages to share campus updates in response to the pandemic.
 They are also offering vital support services, in terms of visas, housing, counseling, etc.

 If you are looking for guidance on the financial aspects of your move to the U.S., including student and/or personal loans, contact Zolve.

-In addition, the Student and Exchange Visitor Program (SEVP) has made changes to their guidelines to ensure that the immigration status of enrolled international students is not affected if they take courses online.
+In addition, the Student and Exchange Visitor Program (SEVP) has made changes to its guidelines to ensure that the immigration status of enrolled international students is not affected if they take courses online.
 SEVP has provided adequate flexibility for universities to implement temporary adaptations due to COVID-19, such as moving to online instruction.